-To help schemes reconcile their contracted out liabilities in advance of the abolition of contracting out, HMRC introduced a reconciliation service which allowed schemes to reconcile their non-active scheme membership and GMP data, without the scheme having to have ceased contracting out first.
+To help schemes reconcile their contracted-out liabilities in advance of the abolition of contracting out, HMRC introduced a reconciliation service which allowed schemes to reconcile their non-active scheme membership and GMP data, without the scheme having to have ceased contracting out first.
 Schemes had to register for this service by 5 April 2016 and reconciliation work is continuing.
-The reconciliation of active scheme membership and GMP data began in early 2017 and all reconciliation work (whether for active or non-active members) has to be completed by December 2018.
-Once scheme membership and GMP data differs from that previously held by the scheme.
+The reconciliation of active scheme membership and GMP data began in early 2017 and all reconciliation work (whether for active or non-active members) had to be completed by December 2018.
+Once scheme membership and GMP data has been reconciled, schemes must also undertake to rectify any benefits where the reconciled data differs from that previously held by the scheme.